MitchSmoot/smootimer/README.md

   + Basically a fancy HTML page. nothing too crazy

 2. Timer
-  + Angular almost certainly required for the timer and charts functionality
   + a nav or option tab to select an event to be timed.
   + A spacebar-activated timer to create each data point.
   + a chart showing a scatterplot of all times from selected event Could make use of angular-chart.js or Highcharts